James Győr: Life

 The Óvár branch's new seat was built in Kéménd by the early 1290s, where James also resided.
 As the Kőszegi dominion gradually expanded into the region Baranya, both Conrad and James became a loyal supporter of Andrew III of Hungary.
 James was appointed Master of the cupbearers for a short time in 1291.
 In the next year, he functioned as ispán of Moson County, but this position was merely nominal as the territory of the county was seized by the Kőszegis since the 1280s.
+In addition, by that time, the center of interests of the family has shifted to Baranya County.
 Predominantly James appeared his father's side in contemporary documents.
+Conrad and James were granted exemption from the jurisdiction of the ispán of Baranya County by Andrew III of Hungary, but in reality this did not prevail due to the anarchic conditions.
+Nevertheless, the Győrs' possessions were constantly harassed by the troops of Kemény, son of Lawrence and Philip Kórógyi, their powerful neighbors.
+James, alongside his father, was one of the many patrons of the Zselicszentjakab Abbey in 1298.

-After the death of Conrad between 1299 and 1302, James became patron of the family.
+After the death of Conrad between 1299 and 1302, James became head of the family.
 During the era of interregnum (1301–1310), he had various conflicts and lawsuits with his neighbors (e.g. Lawrence Tétény), the Pécsvárad Abbey and his brother-in-law Miske Rátót.
 Sometimes after 1300, the Muslim-born noble Eyza (or Ejze) persuaded James to contribute the forced betrothal of his daughter Csala and Eyza's nephew James (son of the late Palatine Mizse).
 During that time Csala was less than 7 years old.
 When she reached adulthood in 1319, she broke off the engagement.
 In 1300s, James gradually lost his estates in Baranya County.
+By the year 1305, he was successfully forced into the service of the Kőszegis, who also extended their influence in southern Transdanubia.
 Around 1313, John Kőszegi seized Kéménd Castle.
+Thus, it is plausible that James and his family swore loyalty to Charles I of Hungary, who aimed to abolish the oligarchic system after his third coronation in 1310.
 James died not long after, in late 1314 or early 1315.
 His children were still minors during his time of death.